Ariful5469/Rock-Paper-Scissors-Game/README.md

-# Rock-Paper-Scissors-Game
+Rock-Paper-Scissors-Game

-This is a simple game,i show the game by my video record, i upload it here.
+This is a simple game implemented using .NET.
+I have demonstrated the game in a video recording, which I have uploaded here.

+Let me know if there's anything else you'd like to include or modify!